Casinos in Central Europe well-known for their classic design - Kafkadesk

 Hungary – Las Vegas Casino

-Las Vegas Casino was opened in 1992 in the Hotel Sofitel in Budapest, Hungary.
+Las Vegas Casino was opened in 1992 in the Hotel Sofitel in Budapest, Hungary, and is one of the most frequented casinos in Central Europe.
 This is known as the largest land-based casino in the whole region and it’s a place that every gambler wants to visit as it has enough options to keep you entertained for hours on end.

 In 2015, a new era of casino gaming in Hungary emerged as Las Vegas Casino went under a new contract with the opening of four new casinos.
 In total, the casinos in this contract are Las Vegas Casino, Sofitel Budapest, Corvin Setany, Atlantis, Tropicana and Atrium Eurocenter.